 United Nations Climate Change Meeting: UNFCCC COP29

-COP29 (29th Annual Conference of the Parties to the 1992 United Nations Framework Convention on Climate Change (UNFCCC)) will take place in Baku, Azerbaijan from 11 to 22 November, 2024
+COP29 (29th Annual Conference of the Parties to the 1992 United Nations Framework Convention on Climate Change (UNFCCC)) took place in Baku, Azerbaijan from 11 to 22 November, 2024

-POGO will participate in the conference via several channels:
+POGO participated in the conference via several channels:

 Official side event